1927 (band): 2009–2018: Generation-i

 In September 2009 the group re-issued ...ish as a digitally remastered edition featuring bonus live recordings of "Propaganda Machine" and "Compulsory Hero".
 The band, led by Weideman, reformed with Damien Cooper on drums, Craig Laird on lead guitar and backing vocals, and Simon Shapiro on bass guitar and backing vocals.
 On 15 June 2009 the band appeared on Mornings with Kerry-Anne and toured Australia during the latter half of the year into the start of 2010.
 In March they supported Simple Minds and followed in June with the second leg of the 20...ish Anniversary Tour.

 In mid to late 2012, 1927 supported Roxette on the Australian leg of their Charm School tour and commenced pre-release orders for their forthcoming new studio album.
 In June, 1927 commenced their Generation-i Tour across the Australian east coast.
 In July 2013, The Essential 1927 was released and peaked at number 96.
 Generation-i was officially released through Sony in August 2013.
 A limited edition DVD featuring performances from the Roxette tour was included with the CD.

 2019: Paper Aeroplane

 In October 2019, 1927 released a three-track EP, titled Paper Aeroplane, and supported its release with an Australian tour.

 Laird left the band in 2022 after 12 years; he was the second-longest serving member of 1927 behind Erik Weideman.

-2023: New Generation Tour Cancellation

-In 2023, the band canceled their national tour after playing only two dates, citing "unforeseen circumstances".